 Road & Track writer Sam Smith stated after driving it at Indy: “It’s a Formula Ford on steroids.
 You’re one with the car.
 It has the grip, the brakes, and Hand of God power.
 And that sound!
 You can’t help but want to race it.
 I’m hooked.”

 #001 is offered in (real!) race-ready condition with no needs.
-It includes a second set of original Eisert wheels as well as a starter pack and a thick file of historical documents, photos, as well as engine specs, dyno sheets, and setup sheets.
+It includes a second set of original Eisert wheels as well as a thick file of historical documents, photos, as well as engine specs, dyno sheets, and setup sheets.